Discover

 - losing interest in sex

-If you have premature ovarian insufficiency, you may still ovulate occasionally, which means there’s still a chance you could get pregnant.
+If you have premature ovarian insufficiency, you may still ovulate occasionally.
+So this means there’s still a chance you could get pregnant.
 But a premature menopause can affect your ability to have children naturally.
 You may still be able to have fertility treatments, so discuss this with your doctor.

-It’s important to get treatment for early or premature menopause, because it can sometimes affect your future health too.
-For example, you’re more likely to get heart disease and thinning bones (leading to osteoporosis) later in life.
+It’s important to get treatment for early or premature menopause.
+This is to protect your future health.
+For example, you’re more likely to get heart disease and have thinning bones (leading to osteoporosis) later in life.

 Taking HRT